 Angry Crab keeps prices low by eliminating the middleman and ordering directly from the source.

-“We have long-standing relationships with these companies and fishermen that give our franchisees a leg up,” Ed Cole, commissary and inventory manager for Angry Crab Shack, said.
+“We have long-standing relationships with these companies and fishermen that give our franchise owners a leg up,” Ed Cole, commissary and inventory manager for Angry Crab Shack, said.
 “Independent owners would need to start from square one.”

 Placing orders as a brand also gives Angry Crab stronger purchasing power, passing on lower prices and higher quality product to franchise owners.
 Additionally, working with the same providers and fishermen promotes consistency across locations for hungry guests.